boldingd/WindowedProgramming/sec basics/basic widgets.md

 `BasicWidget`s frequently have the ability to contain other `BasicWidget`s.
 This allows us to put `BasicWidget`s into other `BasicWidget`s - or more usefully, other *classes that inherit from* `BasicWidget` into other classes that inherit from `BasicWidget`/

-We can use this capability to create GUIs by creating composits of widgets containing widgets.
+We can use this capability to create GUIs by creating composites of widgets containing widgets.
 We refer to this arrangement as a *widget tree*.
 If one widget *A* contains another widget *B*, we say that *A* is the parent of *B*, and that *B* is the child of *A*.